Knowing the correct bow draw weight is one of the most important things in archery.

 You also won’t be able to aim when your whole body is shaking to hold the draw weight.

-I think you agree with me, that a strong with too much draw weight will hinder you to learn the right techniques!
+I think you agree with me, that a bow with too much draw weight will hinder you from learning the right techniques!

 Last but not least comes the fun: